alex-ong/NESTris99Client/README.md

 Setup the target window:

-1) First, open the application that has your window capture.
-This will be OBS or an emulator.
+1) First, open the window that you will capture (FCEUX or OBS).

-2) Note down it's game window name.
-Go into the game view (the one with the field).

-3) Position and scale your application window to where you want it. **Since we capture the screen, any time you scale or move your application window, the calibration will be invalid**.
+2) Scale your application window to where you want it. **Since we capture the screen, any time you scale/stretch the window, the calibration will become invalid**.

-4) You can use Windows+arrow keys to position the window so it will lock to the side or quarter of the screen.
+3) You can use Windows+arrow keys to position the window so it will lock to the side or quarter of the screen.

-Double-click on `setup.bat`.
+Double-click on `calibrate.bat`.

 ![calibration](https://github.com/alex-ong/NESTris99Client/blob/master/assets/doc/example-calibration.png)